nisaChampagne/Sprint-Challenge--Data-Structures-Python/README.md

 #### Task 2.
 Runtime Optimization

-## Using a Binary search tree would help with runtime, time complexity being O(n) while searching for dups
+## Using a Binary search tree would help with runtime, time complexity being O(log n) while searching for dups

 ***!Important!*** If you are running this using PowerShell by clicking on the green play button, you will get an error that `names1.txt` is not found.
 To resolve this, run it, get the error, then `cd` into the `names` directory in the `python` terminal that opens in VSCode.